 You should soon acquire the skill of scanning the 20-word extract from a page and its URL to see whether it's worth a quick flip over to look at it.
 (Like learning to swim, this skill is hard to describe in writing.)

 TIP: Google provides an alerts service.
-Once you have found the perfect search term to find copies of an article, you can ask Google to email you every time a new matching page shows up.
+Once you have found the perfect search term to find copies of a particular piece of your work, you can ask Google to email you every time a new matching page shows up.
+When an email arrives you can quickly check whether it's telling you about a new unauthorised copy.

 Scanning individual sites